-Before deciding on any specific devices that you want to choose for your child with nonverbal autism, talk to your child’s therapist.
+Before deciding on any specific devices that you want to choose for your child with non-verbal autism, talk to your child’s speech and language therapist.
 Certain devices are low-tech (like picture boards) and others require a lot of abilities to use (such as a Dynavox).

 The device will also depend on your child’s ability to use their upper extremities and if they can follow multi-step directions.
 The therapist will be able to guide you in the right direction.
 Make sure you also being upfront and honest with the therapist.
 Tell them if things aren’t working or if your child seems confused.
 This will help them tailor therapy towards your child’s needs!